 In the loyalty stage, satisfied customers continue using the product or continue renewing their term for subscription-based offerings.
 Loyal customers may opt for additional services or purchase higher-priced options.
 In addition, loyal customers will recommend the products or services to colleagues, friends and family.

 Importance of the customer lifecycle

-Understanding the customer lifecycle is essential to the ongoing success and growth of a business.
+Understanding the customer lifecycle is essential to a business's ongoing success and growth.
 The lifecycle should be overseen as a whole and not segmented into silos.
-For example, if a business focuses all of its attention on the early stages (e.g., reach, acquisition, conversion), but disregards the post-purchase stages, it will suffer in the long run -- the business will successfully acquire new customers, but those customers will become unsatisfied and leave, creating customer churn.
+For example, if a business focuses all of its attention on the early stages (e.g., reach, acquisition, conversion) but disregards the post-purchase stages, it will suffer in the long run -- the business will successfully acquire new customers, but those customers will become unsatisfied and leave, creating customer churn.

 Businesses should improve and optimize all five lifecycle stages, rather than focusing on a few.
 Businesses can use metrics to measure the success of each stage.
 For example: